dblock/code.dblock.org/_posts/2011/2011-09-09-rails-custom-and-editable-mailer-templates-in-markdown.markdown

 end
 {% endhighlight %}

-It’s all pretty straightforward.
+It's all pretty straightforward.
 You can add other mailers to _Mailers.ALL_.
 A rake task can invoke _Mailers.create_templates!_ so that we get a record in the database with the default data.
-Here’s an example of _app/views/devise/mailer/reset_password_instructions.md_.
+Here's an example of _app/views/devise/mailer/reset_password_instructions.md_.
 Note that this is already written in markdown!

 ```
 Hello <%=@resource.email%>!